Dependant Medical Care

 The Canadian Forces Dental Care Plan (CFDCP) benefits will follow the family to the US.
-With the higher average cost of US dental care, the need for CF members to submit a treatment plan (to Great West Life) before any significant work is committed is paramount.
+With the higher average cost of US dental care, the need for CAF members to submit a treatment plan (to Great West Life) before any significant work is committed is paramount.
 This would apply to treatments such as orthodontic work.

 Great West Life

 Foreign Benefits Payments

 P.O.
 Box 6000

 With respect to the submission of dental claims, the CFSU(CS) will be able to guide you through the process.
 However, it is important to understand and recognize that the interaction between dental (and medical) insurance companies and the member remains the responsibility of the CAF member.

 CAF members who incur health care or dental care expenses in excess of C$200 may obtain an advance of public funds to temporarily offset their out-of-pocket expenses.
 Under exceptional circumstances, a member may apply for an advance of less than $200 by submitting a substantiated memorandum through their Chain of Command.
 Any advances issued are to be repaid immediately upon receiving reimbursement from PSHCP/CFDCP, or six months from the date the advance was issued, whichever is earlier.
 While this represents a means by which to assist CAF members and their families with high medical/dental costs, it must be recognized that these monies are issued as an Advance and must be repaid – regardless of how much coverage the insurance carrier provides.